rmvdesign/digitalgarden/src/site/notes/Narrative/Concepts/Tech/Sequential.md

 ADDV - Add values from two specified registers, storing the result in the first register.
 SUBV - Subtract the value of the second specified register from the first.
 MULT - Multiply contents of two registers, storing the result in the first register.
 DIVV - Divide the first register by the second, storing the result in the first register.
+In digital mode, always rounds down.
+MODV - Modulo the first register by the second.
+Digital/hybrid mode only.
-INCR - Increment the value in the specified register.
+INCR - Increment the value in the specified register by 1.
-DECR - Decrement the value in the specified register.
+DECR - Decrement the value in the specified register by 1.
 SEEK - Unconditional jump to a specified tape position (instruction address).
 JNZR - Jump to a specified tape position if register does not equal zero.
 JZER - Jump to a specified tape position if register equals zero.
-CMPR - Compare the values in two registers, setting flags for equal, less than, or greater than.
+CMPR - Compare the values in two registers, setting flags for equal (1), less than (2), or greater than (3).
 TEST - Test the value in a specified register against a condition, setting a flag if true.
 CALL - Call a subroutine at a specific tape position, storing return address.
 RETN - Return from subroutine, using the stored return address.